adoptingbitcoin/2021/content/speakers/ConorOkus.md

 Conor is a Product Manager at Square Crypto, managing their grant program that funds over 20 open-source developers and designers.
 He's also the User Experience Lead at Hello Bitcoin, the most friendly place for beginners to learn about Bitcoin.
 <br><br>

+## Day 1 | DEV Track | 10:45 - 11:10

+<b>Improving the developer experience with BDK & LDK</b><br><br>
+Building Bitcoin Wallets with LDK & BDK - We'll give an overview of how developers can use these SDK's to build Bitcoin wallets faster without worrying about the low level logic.  <br><br>

 ## Dive deeper